cartergeile/project-3-api/README.md

 ## Overview

-This API will allow the users of our react front-end application to CRUD boats and their reservations.
+This API will allow the users of our react front-end application to CRUD boats and their reviews.

 This application uses token authentication instead of sessions.